aakhuya/order_management/README.md

 Features
 The app includes the following core features:

-Add Customers: Add new customers to the system via the CLI.
+•	Add Customers: Add new customers to the system via the CLI.
-Create Orders for a Customer: Create orders and link them to a specific customer.
+•	Create Orders for a Customer: Create orders and link them to a specific customer.
-View Orders for a Customer: View a list of all orders placed by a particular customer.
+•	View Orders for a Customer: View a list of all orders placed by a particular customer.
-List All Customers and Their Orders: List all customers along with their associated orders.
+•	List All Customers and Their Orders: List all customers along with their associated orders.
-Update Order Details: Modify the details (e.g., status, price) of an existing order.
+•	Update Order Details: Modify the details (e.g., status, price) of an existing order.
-Delete Orders: Remove an order from the system.
+•	Delete Orders: Remove an order from the system.

 Technologies Used
-Programming Language: Python
+•	Programming Language: Python
-Database: SQLite
+•	Database: SQLite
-ORM: SQLAlchemy
+•	ORM: SQLAlchemy

 Prerequisites
 Required Python packages:
 SQLAlchemy

+Installation
-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/aakhuya/order_management.git
 cd financial-records-app